xzjia/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

 |

 The \ ``x.xx.fw.9999`` \ format message ID is
-a message ID system that is introduced in [:doc:`../ArchitectureInDetail/WebApplicationDetail/MessageManagement`] of this guideline but, the value of the project division is in the state of provisional value [\ ``xx``\].
+a message ID system that is introduced in [ the value of the project division is in the state of provisional value [\ ``xx``\].

 .. note::